ONEARMY/project-kamp-academy/docs/start/intro.md

 ### Open source & License

 We share everything open source for anyone to use and benefit from.
 This means that all the knowledge, know-how, processes, methodologies and tools are available online, for free at all times.
 This open source philosophy is at the core of Project Kamp and shapes most decisions within our team.
-We believe that collaboration is stronger than competition and that the plastic problem can only be solved collectively.
+We believe that collaboration is stronger than competition.

 Different parts of this project are under different license conditions